XanderPeeters/Schakelboekje/README.md

 ### The code
 This code repository consists of three html files:

-- `index.html`: Contains the application interface for standard users (visual purposes only).
+- `index.html`: Contains the application interface for standard users.
 - `editor-login-page.html`: Provides functionality for superusers to change switch states.
 - `login.html`: Implements a login page to transition from the standard application to the superuser interface (username and password: "delijn").